AdvancedPhotonSource/GSAS-II/docs/source/GSASIIGUIr.rst

  .. py:currentmodule:: GSASIIctrlGUI

-A library of GUI controls for reuse throughout GSAS-II, as indexed below
+A library of GUI controls for reuse throughout GSAS-II, as summarized below

 .. tabularcolumns:: |l|p{4in}|